PrincetonUniversity/HPC_R_Workshop/06_MKL_as_BLAS/README.md

 then preloads the approprate linked library when invoking Rscript.

 That's it.
 If you run the two scripts, you will get improved performance.
-They are fairly short, but at roughly 30 seconds with MKL to 50 seconds without, you can see that functions that can use a threading BLAS get much improved performance.
+They are fairly short, but you can see that functions that can use a threading BLAS get much improved performance.

 The one caveat (and what makes this a sometimes solution), is that efficiency drops off precipitously beyond 2-4 cores, as the MKL can only sub in for so much.
 You should attempt some short tests of your